 How to ensure data integrity

 Now that you understand why data integrity is so valuable for companies, it’s time to learn how to achieve it.
-Let's begin by saying that the majority of big companies gather data through numerous approaches, such as the following:
+When stakeholders and executives are confident in their data, they can move forward more aggressively with plans and growth.

 - Back-end databases